benchopt/benchopt/README-2.rst

    benchopt run . --config ./example_config.yml

-These steps illustrate how to reproduce the $\ell_2$ Logistic Regression benchmark.
+These steps illustrate how to reproduce the `$\ell_2$ Logistic Regression benchmark `_.
-Find the complete list of the available benchmarks.
-Also, refer to the documentation to learn more about ``benchopt`` CLI and its features.
+Find the complete list of the :ref:`Available benchmarks`.
+Also, refer to the `documentation `_ to learn more about ``benchopt`` CLI and its features.

 Creating a benchmark
 ^^^^^^^^^^^^^^^^^^^^

-the section `Write a benchmark` of the documentation provides a nice tutorial for creating a benchmark.
-The ``benchopt`` community also maintains a template benchmark to easily and quickly write a benchmark.
+the section `Write a benchmark <https://benchopt.github.io/how.html>`_ of the documentation provides a nice tutorial for creating a benchmark.
+The ``benchopt`` community also maintains a `template benchmark <https://github.com/benchopt/template_benchmark>`_ to easily and quickly write a benchmark.

 Finding helps
 -------------

-Join ``benchopt`` discord server and get in touch with the community!
+Join ``benchopt`` `discord server <https://discord.gg/Rxwjh9ApR9>`_ and get in touch with the community!
 Feel free to drop us a message to get help with running/constructing benchmarks or (why not) discuss new features to be added and future directions that ``benchopt`` should take.